-2.8 Inter-regional Context
+2.8 INTER-REGIONAL CONTEXT

 At a regional scale, the Capital Pathway will be connected to surrounding towns, villages and landscapes by long-distance inter-regional trails that extend beyond the National Capital Region.

-Although not formally part of the pathway network, these complementary facilities will support long-distance active transportation alternatives and eco-tourism opportunities.
-These pathways may include dedicated multi-use facilities (such as rail-to-trail corridors), or inter-jurisdictional discovery routes such as The Great Trail of Canada (formerly the Trans Canada Trail) or Route verte.
-By focusing efforts on consolidating existing pathway segments into a completed ideal network, the Capital Pathway will become an anchor network in the broader landscape of interregional trails and pathways.
+Although not formally part of the Capital Pathway network, these complementary facilities will support long-distance active transportation alternatives and eco-tourism opportunities.
+These pathways may include dedicated multi-use facilities (such as rail-to-trail corridors), or inter-jurisdictional discovery routes such as The Great Trail (formerly the Trans Canada Trail) or Route verte.
+By focusing efforts on consolidating the existing segments of the Capital Pathway into a completed ideal network, the Capital Pathway will become an anchor network in the broader landscape of inter-regional trails and pathways.